devlooped/dotnet-file/readme.md

 > Note: `dotnet file update [url]` behaves just like `dotnet file add [url]` when a matching
 > entry for the file isn't found in the `.netconfig` file.

+If you want to skip further synchronization of a file, you can add `skip` to the entire:

+    [file "readme.md"]
+      url = [url]
+      skip

 Symbols are used to denote actions (pending or performed) on files: